 August plans to be just another busy month, with NBC coming out next week to film a special “Kids Rank Down on The farm”.
 This should be exciting for the kids and their families.
 Then the Vista Seniors will be having a picnic at the farm on the 23rd.
 They expect their turnout at around 100, and we’re hoping for good weather for them.

-Home Depot will be donating four new picnic tables, a permanent structure for the Veterans Closet, and will be bringing out the new Kids Rank Clubhouse.
+Home Depot will be donating four new picnic tables, a permanent structure for veterans supplies, and will be bringing out the new Kids Rank Clubhouse.
 Thanks to Mitch Moore and all the Home Depot staff for helping build the farm.